|

 The Mayflower Compact

-The 102 settlers aboard the Mayflower hold a rightly revered place
+The 102 settlers aboard the Mayflower hold a rightly revered

-trail that would guide a new nation toward democracy.
+a trail that would guide a new nation toward democracy.

-On November 21, 1620, the Pilgrims and other colonists met in the
+On November 21, 1620, the Pilgrims and other colonists met

 The Vision of the Pilgrims